nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

 Luckily, you know you have Python installed on your computer and you found a snippet of code on Stack Overflow that lets you start up your own, basic service that listens for HTTP requests on port 8088 - just like `json-server` did - and responds with data.

+By the end of this book, you will be able to write a server application that responds to HTTP requests from a react application.

 ## Learning Objectives

 1. You should be able to explain what an HTTP status code is.